 Classified Mobility: This is for the government and the security services to access data and applications from the classified mobile in compliance with the NAS’s Mobility Capability Package.

-Consumer-facing Financial Apps: VMI can be used in financial apps securing the sensitive transactions and business processes that occurs in an organization.
+Consumer-facing Financial Apps: VMI can be used in financial mobile apps securing the sensitive transactions and business processes that occurs in an organization.

 1.9 billion devices are expected to hit the market by 2018, IDC forecasts.
 IT is thereby hunting for effective solutions to secure the enterprises.
 VMI could be a part of this secure solutions for sure.